-Galveston CASA keeps advocate records for each advocate.
+Galveston CASA keeps confidential records for each advocate.
 It is important that these records be as accurate as possible.
-Your responsibility is to inform your Advocate Supervisor within 30 days of changes, such as your home address, telephone number, and email address or update your own personal information that is maintained in online case management system.
 This information is confidential and will not be shared with non-staff persons or members of the board of directors without your permission.
 All notices, including those required by law will be sent to the last address on file.